DrFridolin/cppdata/README.md

 Notation for __graph_node&lt;T&gt;__ big-O:
 - N: Total number of nodes in the graph node chain.
-- E: Total number of edges in the graph.
+- E: Total number of edges in the graph node chain.
 - A: Expected adjacency list size for graph nodes.
 - N<sub>D</sub>: Number of nodes traversed to find target at depth D.
 - E<sub>D</sub>: Number of edges traversed to find target at depth D.